jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 next_token = vocab[next_token_id] # next_token = "capes"
 ```

-Taking the token with the highest probability as our final prediction is often referred to as [**greedy decoding**](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p#1-pick-the-top-token-greedy-decoding) or **greedy sampling**.
+Taking the token with the highest probability as our prediction is known as [**greedy decoding**](https://docs.cohere.ai/docs/controlling-generation-with-top-k-top-p#1-pick-the-top-token-greedy-decoding) or **greedy sampling**.

 The task of predicting the next logical word in a sequence is called **language modeling**.
 As such, we can call a GPT a **language model**.